temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

  **After the upgrade is completed you can:**

-1. **Rebuild** the upgraded environment from the  **Actions** button - a pop-up informs that *Any changes made to the environment will be lost and the environment will be reset to its original state.*.
-To proceed, tick the checkbok and click **Confirm**
+1. **Rebuild** the upgraded environment from the  **Actions** button - a pop-up informs that *Any changes made to the environment will be lost and the environment will be reset to its original state.* To proceed, tick the check box and click **Confirm**:

  ![](./images/upgrade-rebuild-env.png)